 Tiya Miles is the Michael Garvey Professor of History and Radcliffe Alumnae Professor at the Radcliffe Institute for Advanced Study in the history department of Harvard University.
 She is a public historian, academic historian, and creative writer whose work explores the intersections of African American, Native American, and women’s histories.

-The co-winners will be presented with their awards at a ceremony sponsored by the Gilder Lehrman Institute at Trinity Church in New York City on February 16, 2023.
-Please write to email@example.com for information about attending.
+The winners were presented with their awards at a ceremony sponsored by the Gilder Lehrman Institute at Trinity Church in New York City on February 16, 2023.

 We are interested in all geographical areas and time periods.
 Please note that works related to the Civil War are acceptable only if their primary focus relates to slavery or emancipation.
 Publishers and authors are invited to submit books that meet these criteria.

-Books with a copyright date between January 1, 2022, and December 31, 2022, are eligible for consideration for the 2023 Frederick Douglass Book Prize.
-Entries will be accepted from February 6 through May 1, 2023.
-For further details on submission requirements, please contact: firstname.lastname@example.org with the subject heading: FDBP 2023.
+Books with a copyright date between January 1, 2023, and December 31, 2023, are eligible for consideration for the 2024 Frederick Douglass Book Prize.
+Entries will be accepted during the first few months of 2024.
+For further details on submission requirements, please contact: firstname.lastname@example.org with the subject heading: FDBP 2024.

 Frederick Douglass Book Prize Winners

 All That She Carried: The Journey of Ashley’s Sack, a Black Family Keepsake (Random House)

 Jennifer L. Morgan

 Reckoning with Slavery: Gender, Kinship, and Capitalism in the Early Black Atlantic (Duke University Press)